Healthcare policy’s major shake up: Here’s what you need to know

 Real estate market implications

 The convergence of these factors creates distinct implications for different segments of the healthcare real estate market.
-Rural providors and those that rely heavily on Medicaid reimbursements face high distress probability even with the $50B in funding the OBBBA allocated to rural hospitals, as they typically serve populations with higher rates of government insurance and operate with limited financial reserves.
+Rural providers and those that rely heavily on Medicaid reimbursements face high distress probability, even with the $50B in funding allocated to rural hospitals through OBBBA, as they typically serve populations with higher rates of government insurance and operate with limited financial reserves.

 Academic medical centers confront research funding pressures that could affect their ability to maintain extensive campus footprints.
 These institutions may need to reconsider their real estate strategies, potentially consolidating operations or divesting non-essential properties.